Most women experience palpitations during panic attacks. It’s one of the first symptoms that I experienced.

-Deep breaths have really helped me cope with panic attacks.
+Deep breaths have really helped me cope with these symptoms.
 Splashing water on my face helped me to cool down quite a bit because it activates the vagus nerve, which lowers the heart rate.

 Massaging the scalp with Lavender essential oil is very calming ( make sure to dilute the lavender oil with a carrier oil such as fractionated coconut oil, almond oil, jojoba oil, or safflower oil).

-If you’re not allergic, dark chocolate is wonderful for panic attacks because it’s rich in magnesium.
+If you’re not allergic, dark chocolate is wonderful for your symptoms because it’s rich in magnesium.
 Magnesium is a mineral that can help calm your senses and help you to relax.

 Baths are my favorite.
 Think about taking a bath at the end of a hectic/busy day.
 You can throw some Epsom salt in there and reverse your stress response.
 Baths can also help you sleep better.
 Why not add some Lavender essential oil?
 That would make it even more effective, indeed.

 Who doesn’t want some good old-fashioned conversation with a friend or family member?
 Talking and engaging in conversation is great therapy for panic attacks.
 It really does help to get your mind off of it.
 Is it someone you can trust to share what you are going through?
-This is what also helped me get through my panic attacks.
+This is what also helped me get through it.